kennet22/ElevatorInterface/README.md

 # ElevatorInterface
 This project features an elevator interface created used Processing, Interfascia, and ttslib.

--Common Use:
+-Common Use
   -Moving people or freight vertically
--Rare Use:
+-Rare Use
   -Move large animals within a building
--Common Elevator Interfaces:
+-Common Elevator Interfaces
   -Buttons on the exterior of the elevator provide options to go up or down -Buttons in the elevator typically allow the user to select a floor to travel to, open and close the doors, and call for help
--Feedback:
+-Feedback
   -Elevator buttons light up when pressed
-  -Indicators above elevator show which floor it is on -Bell dings when the elevator reaches desired floor -Common Mistakes:
+  -Indicators above elevator show which floor it is on -Bell dings when the elevator reaches desired floor -Common Mistakes
   -Getting in an occupied elevator that is not going in the users intended direction -Pressing the wrong floor number